How to Stop Being Your Own Worst Enemy

 It looks like finishing something you worked hard on and immediately cataloguing its flaws before allowing yourself to feel any satisfaction.

-It looks like accepting a compliment and then internally discounting it — finding a reason why the person giving it is wrong, or does not know enough to judge, or is simply being kind.
+It looks like accepting a compliment and then internally discounting it — finding a reason why the person giving it is wrong, or is simply being kind.

 It looks like holding yourself to a standard you would never apply to anyone else.
 Working harder, resting less, allowing yourself less margin for error, less grace when things go wrong.